-Betterment was founded in 2008 and is the largest online-investment advisor with over $5 billion in assets under management (AUM).
-In March, 2016 Betterment raised $100 million in a Series E round venture funding led by Kinnevik, a Swedish investment firm.
-With over $200 million in total funding since inception, it’s clear Betterment is here to stay for the long term.
+Betterment was founded in 2008.
+It's the largest pure online-investment advisor with over $21 billion in assets under management (AUM).
+With $275 million in total funding since inception, it's clear Betterment is here to stay for the long term.

 What Does Betterment Do Exactly?